-Selection of applicants is based on several criteria: the high school curriculum, classroom performance, grade pattern, rank in class (if applicable), SAT I and/or ACT scores, counselor and teacher recommendations, essay and extracurricular activities.
-Although no specific cutoff is applied to any single measure, generally a student who has accomplished both a strong academic record and exhibited a variety of noteworthy and personal achievements gains and benefits the most from the SMU experience.
-Matriculation to the University is contingent upon continuing academic achievement as evidenced in the application for admission, and final completion of the high school diploma.
-As an independent institution, SMU has no limits on enrollment based solely on geography, and no distinctions in tuition, fees or other costs based on the home state of the student.
+Selection of applicants is based on several criteria: the high school curriculum, classroom performance, grade pattern, rank in class (if applicable), SAT I and/or ACT scores, counselor and teacher recommendations, essay, and extracurricular activities.
+Although no specific cutoff is applied to any single measure, generally a student who has both accomplished a strong academic record and exhibited a variety of noteworthy and personal achievements gains and benefits the most from the SMU experience.
+Matriculation to the University is contingent upon continuing academic achievement and final completion of the high school diploma.
+The Admission Committee may rescind offers of admission for students whose academic, extracurricular, or behavioral record are not consistent with information presented in the application for admission.
+As an independent institution, SMU has no limits on enrollment based solely on geography nor distinctions in tuition, fees or other costs based on the home state of the student.
 The University is open to applicants without regard to race, color, religion, national origin, sex, age, disability or veteran status.